From sound sleep and eating full meals to taking turmeric and chyawanprash, these back-to-school strategies will keep college student immunity A-okay.

-To help counteract college burnout, I am a firm believer in the lifestyle changes I mentioned, along with three supplements essential to supporting immunity, mood, energy, and focus.
+To help counteract college burnout, I am a firm believer in the lifestyle changes I mention above, related to sleep and eating, along with taking the three supplements below, which are essential to supporting immunity, mood, energy, and focus.

-4. Vitamin D – Supports Immunity and Mood Stability
+4. Take Vitamin D for Immunity Support and Mood Stability

-With the majority of colleges located in the northern half of the US, many college students just don’t get enough sun to manufacture adequate amounts of vitamin D.
+With the majority of college students spending time inside to study or socialize, many just don’t get enough sun to manufacture adequate amounts of vitamin D.

-Vitamin D activates genes that protect antimicrobial peptides or AMP, which govern our immune systems and support the body’s natural ability to fight viruses like influenza.
-(6) Vitamin D is converted into its potent form in the respiratory cells, a process that supports healthy lungs and immunity.
-(7)
+Vitamin D activates genes that protect antimicrobial peptides or AMPs, which govern your immune system and support your body’s natural ability to fight viruses like influenza.

-Ashwagandha (sometimes spelled Ashwaganda) is an herb that is becoming famous for its adaptogenic properties, meaning it supports the body’s natural ability to cope with stress.
+Ashwagandha is an herb that is famous for its adaptogenic properties, meaning it supports the body’s natural ability to cope with stress.

-Most college students battle acute fatigue and exhaustion, particularly during exam time.
-Ashwagandha seems to provide the deep rejuvenative and stress-fighting support most college student’s lack.
+Most college students battle acute fatigue and exhaustion, particularly during exam time, and ashwagandha seems to provide the deep restorative and stress-fighting support most college student’s need.

-Stress receptors line the gut and, when one is under a lot of stress, the intestinal mucous membranes produce excessive reactive mucus.
-This reactive mucus may compromise absorption and detoxification pathways in the gut, leading to congestion in the body’s lymphatic system, which also lines the gut.
+Stress receptors line your gut and when you’re under a lot of stress, your intestinal mucous membranes produce excessive reactive mucus.
+This reactive mucus may compromise absorption and detoxification pathways in the gut, leading to congestion in the body’s lymphatic system.

 Turmeric supports the mucosa of the gut, thins the mucus, and supports the flow of bile.

-In addition to breaking down nutritional fats that we need, bile is also our body’s primary immune response in the gut to emulsify toxic chemicals and other fat-soluble toxins that we may have ingested.
-These include heavy metals, parasites, pesticides, candida, fungi and more.
+In addition to breaking down nutritional fats that we need, bile is also our body’s primary immune response in the gut to emulsify toxic chemicals and other fat-soluble toxic material that we may have ingested, including heavy metals, parasites, pesticides, candida, fungi, and more.

-Cognitive Support: Turmeric has at least 10 neuro-protective actions that support healthy cognitive function, (10) which are important in a college environment of late nights and parties.
-Because the brain is predominately fatty tissue, fat-soluble toxins, chemicals, and certain drugs may accumulate in the brain and cause damage.
-As a fat-soluble substance, turmeric may have an affinity for chelating (removing) fat-soluble toxins out of the deep tissues.
+Because the brain is predominately fatty tissue, fat-soluble toxic material and certain drugs may accumulate in the brain and cause damage.
+As a fat-soluble substance, turmeric may have an affinity for chelating (removing) fat-soluble toxic substances out of deep tissues.

-With a supporting cast of over 40 organic herbs, chyawanprash is a classic Ayurvedic formula for anyone who needs support during the change of seasons and stressful life transitions.
+With a supporting cast of more than 40 organic herbs, chyawanprash is a classic Ayurvedic formula for anyone who needs support during the change of seasons and stressful life transitions.

-Chyawanprash Dosage: 1-2 teaspoons every few hours in a cup of hot water or by the spoonful to boost immunity during times of stress.
+Chyawanprash Dosage: I suggest taking 1-2 teaspoons of Chyawanprash every few hours in a cup of hot water or by the spoonful to boost immunity during times of stress.